 Few visitors would buy a product on your website during their initial visit.

 Every visitor converts after sizable activities—a combination of micro conversions leads to a purchase.

 Following are the key reasons that depict the importance of a micro conversion and its impact on your overall conversion rate.

 Micro conversions help you paint a picture of your store’s visitors and their activities.
 You can view the visitors in 2 ways:

 The tricky part here is to figure out a way to segment your visitors.
 When you have a diverse pool of visitors, it’s imperative to understand your targeted traffic.
 People can be flooding your website for a variety of reasons, as displayed here.

-For example, you can now figure out who is most likely drifting towards a macro conversion.
+For example, you can now figure out who is most likely drifting toward a macro conversion.
 A visitor checking out your career page might never buy from you.
 They are just checking out your website for career prospects.

 Such insights help you identify the perfect pool of visitors you should turn your focus towards, all thanks to micro conversions.

 When you categorize visitor actions on your website as micro conversions, you gain the opportunity to collect a lot of information about your visitors.

 Micro conversion provides you with the opportunity to diagnose the essential areas on your website and optimize these as separate entities.

 For instance, as one of the stages of your conversion funnel, a sign-up form is crucial.
 If there is a discrepancy here, your immediate action is to improve sign-ups—which itself is a micro conversion—a critical area that needs rectification.